ManarCSAlharbi/SafeBite/README.md

 # Usage 🛠️

-Launch the SafeBite application.
+- Launch the SafeBite application.

-Answer the simple yes/no questions about your dietary needs, age, and preferences.
+- Answer the simple yes/no questions about your dietary needs, age, and preferences.

-Receive personalized meal recommendations tailored to your profile.
+- Receive personalized meal recommendations tailored to your profile.

 # System Design 🛠️

-- Flowchart 📊

 SafeBite uses a forward-chaining rule-based system powered by the Experta library in Python.
 Below is the workflow: